newton-long/PatternAnalysis-2025/recognition/adni-convnext-46984407/README.md

 | `pillow` (PIL) | 10.x | Image loading and resizing for ADNI dataset |
 | `argparse` | builtin | Command-line interface for training/testing scripts |
 | `pathlib` | builtin | Path handling for dataset and model files |

+## Conclusion
+The fine-tuned ConvNeXt-Small model achieved 76% test accuracy with high recall for Alzheimer’s Disease (97.8%), confirming strong generalisation and sensitivity in detecting AD.
+The staged fine-tuning strategy, combined with MixUp, label smoothing, and cosine learning rate scheduling, proved effective for medical image transfer learning.
+Overall, the project demonstrates the successful adaptation of modern CNN architectures to real-world clinical data.

 **References**